Absorbent Granules

 • Fast-Acting Spill Control: Absorbent granules rapidly absorb spills, reducing the risk of contamination and keeping work areas safe.

-• Easy to Use: Simply sprinkle the granules over the spill, wait for absorption, and then sweep up the solidified material for easy disposal.
+• Easy to Use: Simply sprinkle the granules over the spill, wait for absorption, and sweep up the solidified material for easy disposal.

 • Environmentally Friendly Options: Some granules are made from natural materials, offering an eco-friendly spill control option.